top of page

 OUR MISSION

-Our mission is to optimize the quality of health care and the quality of life for individuals and families impacted by the presence of Sickle Cell Anemia Disease.
+L.D.
+Barksdale strives to optimize the quality of healthcare and the quality of life for individuals and families impacted by the presence of Sickle Cell Disease.

-Sickle cell disease (SCD) is a serious blood-related health disorder that is inherited from one member of a family to another, whereby an individual produces excess hemoglobin, thus causing the development of rigid sickle-shaped cells.
+Sickle cell disease (SCD) is an inherited blood disorder which affects the shape of red blood cells.
+An individual with SCD produces excess hemoglobin, thus causing the development of rigid sickle-shaped red blood cells.

 • Stroke

-The cost and demand for sickle cell disease treatment can be high and unaffordable to most people.
-Normally, they are forced to access a wide range of medications, as the illness affects multiple organs.
-Therefore, it necessitates the cooperation of different partners to address the problem.
+Sickle Cell Disease treatment can be high and often unaffordable to most people.
+Patients require a wide range of medications, as the illness affects multiple organs.

 SERVICE AREAS